openstack-infra/yaml2ical/README.rst

 * `PyYaml` python library

 Before running this tool, first edit some meeting YAML files in the meetings directory.
-This directory already contains YAML files for the meetings found on the `Meetings <https://wiki.openstack.org/wiki/Meetings>`_ wiki page.
 To create a new meeting YAML file, read the `YAML Meeting File` section below.

   ::